PoJD/hawa/README.md

 * Make sure the webapp user (e.g. tomcat) can access /dev/i2c and /sys/class/gpio (e.g. setup module loading and group permissions or consider running the webapp as root)
 * Make sure i2c, 1_wire, v4l2 and sound modules are autoloaded (w1-gpio i2c-bcm2708 i2c-dev bcm2835-v4l2 snd_bcm2835)
-** If you are using latest kernels, you may need to add following to the /boot/config.txt: dtparam=i2c1=on dtparam=spi=on dtoverlay=w1-gpio,gpiopin=4 dtoverlay=w1-gpio,gpiopin=22
+** If you are using latest kernels, you may need to add following to the /boot/config.txt: dtparam=i2c1=on,spi=on dtoverlay=w1-gpio,gpiopin=4
 * Make sure the raspistill tool is available (to be able to take pictures from camera) and in $PATH (by default in Raspian, might be needed to be added in other distros) - currently not used by the app
-* Make sure mjpg-streamer with uvc video input and http output plugins is installed on the box (to be able to view video)
+* Make sure mjpg-streamer with raspicam video input and http output plugins is installed on the box (to be able to view video)
 * Make sure your web app is auto started
 * Make sure the 1-Wire module is loaded to have the needed number of slave devices allowed (by default only 10)
 * Install some DB (I used MySQL).
 Use ddl.sql and indexes.sql inside src/main/db to setup the schema.
 Use database.sql in the same directory to create the db in MySQL.
 Fine tune sql.properties inside rpi-resources if you plan to use other than MySQL DB and the syntax there is incorrect for your DB